MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 Azure Monitor SCOM Managed Instance (preview) provides System Center Operations Manager functionality on Azure and helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services.

 This article describes how to create a SCOM Managed Instance (preview) with SCOM functionality on Azure.

 >[!Note]
->In this preview, you can create an instance only in West Europe and West US.
+>In this preview, you can create an instance only in **West Europe** and **West US**.

 ## Prerequisites

-Before you create a SCOM Managed Instance (preview), ensure the following:
+Before you create a SCOM Managed Instance (preview), ensure you select all the three tabs (General pointers, In your active directory domain, In Azure portal) and create necessary prerequisites.

-Select the required tab for detailed information on prerequisites:

 # [General Pointers](#tab/pointers-general)